Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ## End to End Streaming

-After successfully launching the Lightstreamer Kafka Connector — whether manually or using Docker -  it's time to connect a Lightstreamer consumer and a Kafka producer to observe a basic n _end-to-end_ streaming flow in action
+After successfully launching the Lightstreamer Kafka Connector — whether manually or using Docker -  it's time to connect a Lightstreamer consumer and a Kafka producer to observe a basic _end-to-end_ streaming flow in action

 1. Attach a Lightstreamer consumer.